 - older than 50 for Aboriginal or Torres Strait Islander people.

-It may be your parent, grandparent or extended family member.
+It may be your parent, grandparent, extended family member or loved one.

 You have access to the same services and payments as other carers.
 You may need to take time off work for caring responsibilities.
 You’ll need to make sure you also care for yourself.